What is a Root Canal?

 The pulp is soft tissue inside the tooth that contains blood vessels and nerves.
 When the pulp becomes inflamed or infected, treatment is needed.
-The most common causes of pulp inflammation or infection are a cracked or chipped tooth, a deep cavity or filling, or other serious injury to the tooth.
+The most common causes of pulp inflammation or infection are a cracked or chipped tooth, a deep cavity or filling, or other serious injuries to the tooth.
 All of these can allow bacteria to enter the pulp.

 Why should the pulp be removed?

-If damaged or infected pulp is not removed, the tissues around the root of the tooth can become infected.
+If the damaged or infected pulp is not removed, the tissues around the root of the tooth can become infected.
 Pain and swelling often result.
 Even if there is no pain, bacteria can damage the bone that holds the tooth in the jaw.
 Without treatment, the tooth may have to be removed.